TRAN-Gia-Quoc-Bao/Course-Optimization/Lab 0. Hands on Matlab and graphical optimization/README.md

-# Optimization-Course
+# Optimization course: Lab 0
-My exercises for my Optimization course.
+Topic: Hands on Matlab and graphical optimization